mabittar/aprendendo/README.md

-# esse repo registra meu aprendizado
+# to track my learn progress